Viridis Graduate Institute: International School of Ecopsychology

 Viridis Graduate Institute has an intrinsic interest in recruiting outstanding applicants who will promote and lead ecological and social flourishing in their own communities, regions, and in the world.
 The Office of Admissions is here to support you through the process of applying and choosing the best payment plan for your educational experience at VGI.

-Please be sure that all of your support materials (transcripts, letters of recommendation, etc.) are submitted by June 15 to the Office of the Registrar (firstname.lastname@example.org).
+Please be sure that all of your support materials (transcripts, letters of recommendation, etc.) are submitted to the Office of the Registrar (firstname.lastname@example.org).

 It is highly recommended that you apply AND submit all required application materials as early as possible.
 In most cases, the earlier we receive your complete application, the sooner you will receive an admission decision.
 This helps plan for fall ReWilding and ensure space for all students.